Existence of an effective burning velocity in cellular flow for curvature G-equation via game analysis: Introduction

 Since $\epsilon \ll 1$, it is natural to look at $\lim_{\epsilon\to 0}G_{\epsilon}$, i.e., the homogenization limit.
 If $G_{\epsilon}(x,0)=p\cdot x$, the limit $\lim_{\epsilon\to 0}G_{\epsilon}(x,t)$ can be viewed as the flame propagation under the effective burning velocity (also called {\it ``turbulent flame speed"} in physics literature) along a given direction $p$.

-In this paper, we consider the two dimensional cellular flow that is frequently used in math and physics literature to model two dimensional incompressible flow.
+For general $V$, the effective burning velocity might not exist (see Remark \ref{rmk:nonexist}).
+Moreover, a general $V$ is unlikely to provide meaningful answers to delicate problems like Question 1.
+In this paper, we consider a two-dimensional (2D) cellular flow that is frequently used in the mathematics and physics literature.
 See \cite{CG} for more physical motivations.
 For clarity of presentation, we choose to work with the typical example